 The primary goal of the internship is education and preparation for professional practice.
 The aim of the Field experience is to provide interns the opportunity to develop and integrate values, knowledge, and skills learned in the classroom with practice in actual practice settings.
-Practice settings include non-sectarian and religiously-affiliated agencies and organizations.
-Through the Field internship experience, theory is applied, skills refined, and attitudes, values, and value dilemmas are examined.
+Through the Field internship experience, theory is applied, skills are refined, and attitudes, values, and ethical dilemmas are examined.
 It is expected that each intern will be fully engaged in the professional learning opportunities provided under the supervision of the Field Instructor.
 Foundation year graduate interns will be expected to achieve skill development similar to entry level generalist practitioners but at a level that shows readiness for advanced practice in the concentration year.
 Concentration graduate interns in the advanced placement will be expected to achieve skill development and performance commensurate to entry level MSW practitioners in a specific area of concentration.